 No, there is no charge or additional fee for homeowners to use rain barrels to catch and reuse rain water.

 Yes!
-The City of Edmond has an Upcycle terra cotta rain barrel on permanent display in the 1st floor lobby of the Planning & Public Works Building at 10 S Littler Ave.
+The City of Edmond has a rain barrel on permanent display in the 1st floor lobby of the Planning & Public Works Building at 10 S Littler Ave.
 If you have questions about the program after looking at the rain barrel, please go upstairs to the Engineering Department on the 2nd floor to speak with the Event Coordinator, Jordan Peebles.

 Access Edmond’s online order page using the link found at www.edmondok.com/rainbarrels.
 Once you’ve selected an item you want to purchase, click the "Add to Cart" button.
 When you’re ready to check out, view your “Cart” and select “Proceed to Checkout”.
 You may choose to pay with either your PayPal account or by credit card through PayPal’s Guest Checkout.
 To pay by check or money order, print off the mail-in order form, fill it out and mail it to Upcycle Products at P.O.
 Box 315, Channahon, IL 60410.

-If you order a rain barrel, compost bin, or barrel pedestal, you will be required to pick up those items during the event; however, Upcycle Products will ship the smaller accessories directly to your home, so they will need your correct shipping address.
+if you order a rain barrel, compost bin, or barrel pedestal, you will be required to pick up those items during the event; however, the smaller accessories will be shipped directly to your home, so a correct shipping address is required.

-Upcycle requests a phone number in order to provide the City of Edmond with a quick contact method should a homeowner neglect to pick up their order on the day of the event.
-The provided phone number will only be used to arrange a new pick-up time, and will not be shared or used for any other purpose.
+A phone number is necessary so that the City of Edmond has a quick contact method should a homeowner forget to pick up their order on the day of the event.
+The phone number provided during checkout will only be used to arrange a new pick-up time, and will not be shared or used for any other purpose.